 Compassion is the ability to feel sympathy, empathy, love and humanity for others who are suffering.
 Compassion can be extended to those in physical pain, mental pain, social conflict, financial hardships and many other situations.
 How about holding compassion for somebody who is lashing out in anger or fear?
 In current society there are so many stressors and overwhelming stories of suffering that we often become numb, desensitized and walled off.
 Seeing and feeling the pain of the world around us can create a constriction in the heart energy center (chakra).
 Slowly we reduce our compassion toward others and ourselves out of emotional self preservation.
 This response begins to snowball into apathy, indifference and a jaded heart.
 How can we continue to expand our ability to express and offer compassion, love and assistance?
 First we must recognize that there is a difference between being emotionally reactive and dragged into other peoples’ suffering versus holding space of compassion.
 It is not a requirement to suffer with the sufferer.
 Compassion is a multi-textured response to suffering that includes kindness, empathy, generosity, courage, acceptance and hope for healing.

 There are several meditation techniques that help open the heart energy centers and cultivate compassion.
 Meditation can dissolve the walls and barbed wire around our hearts making us more courageous to have empathy for others in suffering.
 Empathy and action does not require pain on the sympathizers part.
-By practicing compassion during meditation, we strengthen our endurance and ability to continue hope for healing.
+By practicing compassion during meditation, we strengthen our endurance and ability to continue cultivating progress towards healing.

 First, I recommend coming into quiet safe seated position with your hands in open heart mudra.
 Quiet your mind and bring all your attention to your breath.
 Let your breath become calm and full.
 Begin to visualize your heart center opening and being nourished by loving light.
 Imagine your heart overflowing with love, kindness and understanding.